RULES & REGULATIONS

 The Intramural Program is under the jurisdiction and resides under the Division of Student Affairs.
-The Program is administered by the Intramural Coordinator, Program Assistant and student staff (sports managers and officials).
-The program is supervised by student leaders who server as officials.
+The program is administered by the Intramural Coordinator, Program Assistant and student staff.
+The program is supervised by student leaders who serve as officials.

 Individuals are needed to serve as paid officials in selected sports.
 Officials are paid on either a game or hourly basis.
 If you’re interested in a challenging part-time job with excellent pay potential, contact the Campus Recreation office in 3034 Baierl Student Recreation Center, or e-mail Bill Wallace at email@example.com.

 Participation in Pitt Intramural Sports could result in physical injury to a participant.
 The University of Pittsburgh, the Department of Student Affairs and the Department of Campus Recreation assume no responsibility for injuries received during intramural participation.